snauhaus/link_compustat_ibes/Readme.md

     python3 link_compustat_ibes.py -o ~/linktable.csv

 This asks the script to create a link table in the user's home path.

-Downloads I/B/E/S, CRSP, and a Compustat-CRSP linktable from WRDS SQL server to create a linktable for I/B/E/S and Compustat.
+It will download I/B/E/S, CRSP, and a Compustat-CRSP linktable from WRDS SQL server and merge the three tables in order to create a linktable for I/B/E/S and Compustat.
+This requires valid login credentials to WRDS.

+The option `-m` (or `--method`) can be used to specify the method with which the two tables should be merged (see above).
+The script can either perform the merge via the *CRSP* key or via *G_security*.
+CRSP is the default.
+To merge via G_security, run

     python3 link_compustat_ibes.py -o ~/linktable2.csv -m 'gsec'

-This asks the script to create a link table in the user's home path.

-Downloads I/B/E/S and G_Security table from WRDS SQL server to create linktable2.csv for I/B/E/S ticker/cusip and Compustat's gvkey.